neuraloperator/neuraloperator/README.rst

    @misc{kossaifi2024neural,
       title={A Library for Learning Neural Operators},
       author={Jean Kossaifi and Nikola Kovachki and
-      Zongyi Li and Davit Pitt and
+      Zongyi Li and David Pitt and
       Miguel Liu-Schiaffini and Robert Joseph George and Boris Bonev and Kamyar Azizzadenesheli and
       Julius Berner and Anima Anandkumar},